Spiders - How Dangerous Are They?

-If you're like me, the question isn't so much "How dangerous are arachnids?"
-The question is more like "Which arachnids are dangerous?"
+If you're like me, the question isn't so much "How dangerous are spiders?"
+The question is more like "Which spiders are dangerous?"

-Let's face it: There are about 30 thousand types of arachnids.
+Let's face it: There are about 30 thousand types of spiders.

 You have your sort of harmless, yet venomous, "daddy long legs" and you have the less cute and cuddly black widows shown here.